Please meet the people driving Water Revolution Foundation, key figures from the superyacht industry as well as experts in their respective fields.

 Robert van Tol | Executive Director

 Robert’s passion is uniting people and organisations to achieve things that are beyond the scope of the individual.
-While finalising his masters in Business Administration at Erasmus University in Rotterdam, he started working for the Superyacht Builders Association (SYBAss) shortly after its founding in 2007.
+While finalising his Global Business & Sustainability masters in Business Administration at Erasmus University in Rotterdam, he started working for the Superyacht Builders Association (SYBAss) shortly after its founding in 2007.
 In his role of operational director, Robert compiled statistics and economic reports for SYBAss members, worked on ISO standards, researched the Hong Kong (recycling) Convention, conducted a superyacht fleet carbon-offset study as well as an economic impact study, and managed the SYBAss Sustainability Committee.
-Robert has also served as partnership manager at The Superyacht Life Foundation and was director of membership services at the Marine Industries Association of South Florida (MIASF).
-He currently volunteers on the board of the Dutch Society of Association Executives and as the international liaison for the Dutch chapter of Young Professionals in Yachting.
+Robert specialised in non-profit management and was co-founder of Water Revolution Foundation in November 2018.
+He also volunteers as international liaison for the Dutch chapter of Young Professionals in Yachting.